 Participants begin by exploring the difference between traditional programming (“writing rules”) and AI (“learning patterns”).
 Through an interactive pen-and-paper exercise, they create pseudocode representing potential AI training systems, gaining insight into how AI learns from labeled data (supervised learning) and raw text data (self-supervised learning).
 This foundational activity sets the stage for understanding how AI models like ChatGPT are trained.

-In the student version, using Python files from the Visual Studio Code for Education project, students will:
+Using Python files from the Visual Studio Code for Education project, participants will:

 - Run a basic random word generator.